 The first few attempts at this lower-in-added-sugar barbecue sauce were a little, well, tart.
-To balance out the flavors, I reduced the amount of apple cider vinegar and added in some oranges (whole oranges – not just the juice).
-The result was a sweet, tangy, and flavorful barbecue sauce.
+To balance out the flavors, I reduced the amount of apple cider vinegar and added a whole orange.
+The result was a sweet, tangy, and flavorful paleo barbecue sauce.

-This homemade barbecue sauce can be stored in an airtight container for up to two weeks in the refrigerator or two months in the freezer.
-The recipe makes about six cups of sauce, so I store the excess in the freezer for future meals.
-However, if this is just too much barbecue sauce for you, the recipe can easily be halved.
+This homemade barbecue sauce recipe makes about three cups of sauce and can be stored in an airtight container for up to two weeks in the refrigerator or two months in the freezer.

 - Add all ingredients to slow cooker